 Since the University Square draft concept plans were developed in October 2015, the location of Parkville Station, as part of the Metro Tunnel Project, was confirmed as being adjacent to University Square.
-The extent and timing of constructing the new Parkville Station is yet to be finalised.
+The extent and timing of constructing the new Parkville Station is yet to be finalised, but needs to be factored into the implementation schedule of the endorsed University Square Master Plan.

-It is a reality that creating the new University Square will need to be staged to respond to the construction requirements of the new Parkville Station.
-This may result in some master plan actions being implemented before and during construction of Parkville Station.
+As a result, some master plan actions may be implemented before and during construction of Parkville Station.
 It is also possible that the implementation of all of the University Square Master Plan will be delayed until after the construction of the new Parkville Station.

-Both the City of Melbourne and the Melbourne Metro Rail Authority are committed to delivering both projects for the community in an integrated
+Both the City of Melbourne and the Melbourne Metro Rail Authority are committed to delivering both projects for the community in an integrated manner.